 You’ve probably seen ads for smart drugs, cognitive enhancers, memory supplements, brain vitamins, and intelligence boosters.
-You may have even come across some ads for our Intelligent Labs Seneca Nootropic Complex!
-In this article, we’ll dive into the amazing world and benefits of natural nootropics!
+But what actually works?
+In this article, we’ll dive into the amazing world of natural nootropics, like Lion’s Mane and Phosphatidylserine, and explore their benefits for brain health and cognitive performance!

 What are nootropics?